IRMVLab/awesome-robot-learning-from-human-videos/README.md

  🔍 *...*

-We hope that the answers presented in this survey can inspire future research and contribute to the development of generalist robotic systems.
+We hope that the answers presented in this survey can inspire future research and contribute to the development of generalist robotic systems. **A more concise version of this survey is coming soon.**

 ## 📌 Citation
  If you find this work helpful for your research, please kindly consider citing [our paper](https://arxiv.org/abs/2604.27621):